TuringBoard/SRS/README.md

 $ git clone https://github.com/TuringBoard/SRS.git
 ```

-Once the repository is cloned, `cd` into the directory.
+Once the repository is cloned, `cd` into the repository's directory.
 ```
 $ cd SRS
 ```